hashicorp/vault/website/source/docs/secrets/transit/index.html.md

 <dl class="api">
   <dt>Description</dt>
   <dd>
     Encrypts the provided plaintext using the named key.
+Currently, this only supports symmetric keys.
 This path supports the `create` and `update` policy capabilities as follows: if the user has the `create` capability for this endpoint in their policies, and the key does not exist, it will be upserted with default values (whether the key requires derivation depends on whether the context parameter is empty or not).
 If the user only has `update` capability and the key does not exist, an error will be returned.
   </dd>

   <dt>Method</dt>